I-AdityaGoyal/NoteBot-NotesRetrievalSystem/README.md

 Imagine joining a company as a fresher or a working professional and needing to know about meeting details, projects, and other important company information.
 Asking one by one about the process can be tedious and time-consuming.

-**NoteBot - Notes Retrieval System** solves this problem by acting as a personalized chatbot for your uploaded PDFs, making information retrieval seamless and efficient.
+**NoteBot - Notes Retrieval System solves this problem by acting as a personalized chatbot for your uploaded PDFs, and YouTube video transcripts, making information retrieval seamless and efficient.

 ## Project Live at Hugging Face Spaces 🤗
 ```